 By the time an issue goes to the status of a conflict, the customer is already agitated.
 In any case, customers don’t have the habit of complaining unless they feel compelled to.
 If an issue is negligible, they will go about their business without minding some of the trivial matters.
-To the extent of reporting an issue, however, if a guest has reacted emotionally to the situation, and this can be dangerous because emotions drive people out of control.
+To the extent of reporting an issue, however, a customer has reacted emotionally to the situation, and this can be dangerous because emotions drive people out of control.
 Moreover, when a client approaches an employee with raged emotions, the employee is also likely to respond defensively, which exacerbates the issue at hand.

 Before reacting in any manner, therefore, it is important to stay calm as you contemplate the matter.
 Staying collected is something inevitable especially in a large hotel where you are selling customer satisfaction.
 The first response will determine if and how well the conflict will be resolved.
 A calm approach is more likely to resolve the conflict, but be careful not to appear as if you are taking the matter trivially.
-Express some concern, but in a calm manner.
+Express some concern but in a calm manner.

 Listening is key

 Employees will tend to shut down an upset customer, which further aggravates the situation.
 As a manager, however, all you have to do is listen.
 Some clients will have issues in their lives which they extend to various environments, and the best they need is someone to listen to them.
 In any case, a customer is justified for his or her feelings because they are paying to get the best.
-As a manager, you perhaps understand why superyachts are grouped in the hospitality industry.
+As a manager, you perhaps understand why hotels are grouped in the hospitality industry.

 Find out the facts